Dave-934/STS_TwilioIntegrated/README.md

 ### Console Agent
 - Connects to LiveKit room for audio streaming
 - Processes audio input from microphone
-- Uses OpenAI for speech recognition and response generation
+- Uses Google Gemini for speech recognition and response generation
 - Outputs synthesized speech to speakers

 ### Telephony Agent